 4. Dennis Bergkamp - Newcastle United vs Arsenal, 2001/02

-Bergkamp’s flick and finish against Newcastle regularly attract doubts over whether the Dutchman meant to control the ball in such a way.
+Bergkamp’s flick and finish against Newcastle regularly attracts doubts over whether the Dutchman meant to control the ball in such a way.
 With the greatest respect to some of Arsenal's Premier League strikers, there aren’t many that you would consider capable of consciously performing such a move.
-If Nicklas Bendtner or Marouane Chamakh had scored that goal, you’d be tempted to see the goal as a poor touch, quick recovery and tidy finish.
+If Nicklas Bendtner or Marouane Chamakh had scored that goal, you’d be tempted to see the goal as a poor touch, a quick recovery and tidy finish.

 But this was Dennis Bergkamp.
 The fluidity of the entire movement should end any doubts about Bergkamp’s intent.
 The way he flicked the ball with his left foot to one side of Nikos Dabizas, spun his body around the other side of the defender and collected the ball for a composed right-foot finish is mesmerizing to watch.